apache/qpid/cpp/README-winsdk.txt

 The resulting executable programs may be run from within Visual Studio or stand-alone from the \bin directory.

+To build the examples in the Release configuration please follow these steps:
+  a.
+Exit from Visual Studio.
+Stop all executing example processes.
+  b.
+Extract two org.apache.qpid.messaging DLL files from
+     bin/dotnet-binding-release.zip and place the files in the /bin directory, overwriting the files arleady in /bin.
+  c.
+Start winsdk_dotnet_examples.sln.
+  d.
+In the Configuration pulldown, select Release.
+  e.
+In the Platform pulldown, select x86 or x64 to match the SDK
+     in use.
+  f.
+For each project remove the Reference to org.apache.qpid.messagingd.dll
+     and add a reference to bin/org.apache.qpid.messaging.dll.
+  g.
+Build and run the project.

 5. Notes
 ========
 * Only the Release variant of Qpid code uses the redistributable